 The People’s Republic of China (PRC) espouses what’s known as the 'One-China policy'.

 This policy states that Taiwan and mainland China are both part of China, and that the PRC is the only legitimate government of China.
-As a result, the PRC claims Taiwan as its twenty-third province.
+As a result, the PRC claims sovereignty over Taiwan as its twenty-third province.

 China's special administrative regions and Taiwan at a glance

 |Special administrative regions and Taiwan||Highlights|